 Learning at home resources for early learners

-With most ELC settings currently open to certain children only, you might be looking for some ideas to keep your little ones occupied, happy and learning through play at home.
+Although ELC settings are now open again, you may still be looking for some ideas to keep your little ones occupied, happy and learning through play at home.

 If you’re looking for resources to help support your child’s learning at home, there are plenty of great ideas out there.
 All this information can feel a little overwhelming, so we’ve pulled together our top picks for great activities you can try at home with children in ELC and Primary 1.
 Remember, no one expects you to take the place of your child’s nursery practitioners or teachers!